DiasporaBridge-Global/CHRONOS/specimens/SPEC-001/facts.md

 ---

 **Revision note:** An earlier version of this extraction incorrectly listed "mirror" as a live guess made by the AI during the actual riddle-solving sequence.
-This was corrected — "mirror" appears only inside Artifact 2, the fabricated draft claim, and was never a stated answer within the live conversation.
+This was corrected — "mirror" as a standalone answer attributed to a separate AI model appears only inside Artifact 2.
+The word "கண்ணாடி" (mirror) did appear in the live conversation as part of the model's first self-rejected guess "பூச்சு கண்ணாடி?", but was never attributed to an external model.